 Prolactin is a natural hormone in the body that plays a role in breast growth and the production of milk during breastfeeding.
 It is mainly produced in the pituitary gland (a small gland near the brain).

-Women with higher blood levels of prolactin may have a higher risk of breast cancer than women with lower levels [201-202].
-Measures of blood levels of prolactin may one day help estimate breast cancer risk.
+Women with higher blood levels of prolactin may have a higher risk of breast cancer than women with lower levels [207-208].